What is Jurisdiction?

 Child Custody Jurisdiction

 In most states, including Colorado, jurisdiction for cases involving child custody is covered by the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 The main provision of UCCJEA is that a court may not adjudicate the custody of a child until that child establishes “home-state” status in the same state as the court.
-Generally, this requires the child live in the state for six months prior to the commencement of a custody case (182 days in Colorado), though there are some exceptions if the child is under six months, moves frequently, or another state has already exercised custody jurisdiction.
+Generally, home state for child custody jurisdiction requires that the child live in the state for six months prior to the commencement of a custody case (182 days in Colorado), though there are some exceptions if the child is under six months, moves frequently, or another state has already exercised custody jurisdiction.

 In the case of S.A.G.,1People in the Interest of S.A.G., 2020 COA 45. a family from Arkansas was traveling through Colorado, and was referred to county DHS for an incident involving the child.
 The incident was serious enough for the child to be removed from the parents by county authorities, and a Dependency and Neglect (D+N) case was opened.